MatthewScott-86/JobSkillsStatisticsWebsite/README.md

 Website Showing Statistics on Skills needed for Jobs in US Regions Implemented with the Django framework

+## Features
+ ### Job Skills Bar Chart
+ Choosing from a predefined list of job types and cities, see a bar chart showing prevalence of skills mentioned in job postings

+ ### Job Comparison by Skills
+ Choosing from a predefined list of job types, see a comparison of prevalence of skills mentioned in job postings for the two types

+ ### Glassdoor visualizations
+ A variety of visualizations from a glassdoor data set

+ ## Choropleth
+ Choosing any job title, launch an on demand scraping of the indeed.com website for job postings matching that title in the US and see a choropleth and other data on those job postings.

 ## Modules
   ### EmploymentSkillsStatistics
   Required for Django architecture.
 Some information used for presenting our website